LucaMica02/MyFinger/README.md

 # MyFinger
-Implementation of the linux finger command for a homework for the operating systems course at Sapienza University of Rome
+My implementation of the linux finger command for a homework for the operating systems course at Sapienza University of Rome

 # Program Description
 Displays information about the system users